PowerDNS/pdns/pdns/recursordist/docs/upgrade.rst

 ^^^^^^^^^^^^
 - The :ref:`setting-max-ns-per-resolve` setting to limit the number of NS records processed to resolve a name has been introduced.
 - The :ref:`setting-serve-stale-extensions` setting to control the new ``Serve Stale`` feature has been introduced.
-- The :ref:`setting record-cache-locked-ttl-perc` settinsg to control locking of records sets in the record cache has been introduced.
+- The :ref:`setting record-cache-locked-ttl-perc` setting to control locking of record sets in the record cache has been introduced.
-- The :ref:`setting-edns-padding-out` settings to control EDNS padding for outgoing DoT has been introduced.
+- The :ref:`setting-edns-padding-out` setting to control EDNS padding for outgoing DoT has been introduced.
 - The :ref:`setting-structured-logging-backend` setting to control the type of structiured logging to ``journald`` has been introduced.

 :program:`rec_control` changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The ``dump-throttle`` and ``dump-edns`` subcommands no longer produces a table per thread, as the corresponding tables are now shared by all threads.
 Additionally, the ``dump-edns`` command  now only lists IPs that have a not OK status.
-The ``dump-nsspeeds`` command has changed format to make it more readbale and lists the last round trip time recorded for each address.
+The ``dump-nsspeeds`` command has changed format to make it more readable and lists the last round trip time recorded for each address.

 4.7.2 to 4.7.3
 --------------